 - Total Cost

 Here, we estimate the difference in total cost, not the cost per unit.
-It also ignores the effect of the residual costs.
+Besides, it ignores the effect of the residual costs.

 - Common Base Points

 The standard base points between the alternatives are analyzed.
-The preparation of differential analysis is on the basis of these points.
+The financial managers consider these points during differential analysis.

 The essence of differential costing is selecting the most profitable substitute for operation.
 Thus, the management opts for the replacement carrying less cost.